Bubble curtains in a lock-exchange flow: the importance of transient dynamics in the curtain-driven regime: Semi-analytical model

+Equation \eqref{eq:effectiveness_analytical_2} contains a key difference from the approach of \citet{bacot2022bubble} to define the infiltration flux from the saltwater to the freshwater sides.
+They assumed that the secondary gravity current starts from the location of the bubble curtain, while we consider that it emerges from the edge of the recirculation cell.
+As $\tit \to\infty$, this difference becomes negligible, but our definition is crucial for a correct estimation of $E$ at early and intermediate times.

-In the spirit of the analytical model by \cite{bacot2022bubble}, a simplified expression for the steady-state limit at $\tilde{t}\to\infty$ can be obtained from \eqref{eq:effectiveness_analytical_2}, together with \eqref{eq:DeltaML1} and \eqref{eq:DeltaMP}.
-This is possible because the semi-analytical model is valid for infinite domains, since the domain length is not incorporated into the model.
+In the spirit of the analytical model by \citet{bacot2022bubble}, a simplified expression for the steady-state limit at $\tilde{t}\to\infty$ can be obtained from Eq. \eqref{eq:effectiveness_analytical_2}, together with Eqs. \eqref{eq:DeltaML1} and \eqref{eq:DeltaMP}.
+This is possible because the semi-analytical model is formulated for infinite domains, since the domain length is not explicitly included in the model.
 However, for a finite domain, it can only be applied as long as the secondary gravity current has not reached the end wall of the tank.
-As $\tilde{t}\to\infty$ and considering that $\tilde{\bar{\rho}}_{\f 1}$ tends to a constant value in the steady-state limit, the expression \eqref{eq:effectiveness_analytical_2} simplifies to
+As $\tilde{t}\to\infty$ and considering that $\tilde{\bar{\rho}}_{\f 1}$ and $\tilde{\bar{\rho}}_{\pl}$ tend to a constant value in the steady-state limit, the expression Eq. \eqref{eq:effectiveness_analytical_2} simplifies to